AhmedRaafat14/apiplatform-users-auth/README.md

 }
 ```
 ------------------------------------------------------------
-* You can see clearly in this repository some pre-implemented functions like findbyId(), but now let is create another
+* You can see clearly in this repository some pre-implemented functions like findbyId(), but now let us create another
 function that helps us to create a new user.
     * To add user into the Db will need to define an entity manager like the following:
     ```php